wp-plugins/traffic-limiter/readme.txt

 Also included is a statistic system which displays the current traffic consumption and individual file stats to see which media produces the most traffic.

+All files are sent to the browser by a PHP script, supporting the most HTTP headers like `If-Modified-Since` (for caching) and `Range` (for partial downloads)

 If the Apache extension `mod_rewrite` is installed download links stay the same, if not links to media files are automatically redirected.
 It is recommended to install `mod_rewrite`, although this plugin works without this extension.

+**Note:** If you provide lots of downloads or media files you should try my download manager [WP-Filebase](http://wordpress.org/extend/plugins/wp-filebase/ "WP-Filebase").

 == Installation ==

-1. Upload the `wp-filebase` folder with all it's files to `wp-content/plugins/`
+1. Upload the `traffic-limiter` folder with all its files to `wp-content/plugins`
-2. Make sure that your upload directory (default is `wp-content/uploads`) is writeable (FTP command: `CHMOD 777 wp-content/uploads`)
+2. Make sure that your upload directory (default is `wp-content/uploads`) is writable by the server
-3. Activate the Plugin and customize the settings under `Media->Traffic Limiter`
+2. Activate the Plugin and customize the settings under `Media->Traffic Limiter`

 == Screenshots ==